-Sometimes we tend to carry on with resentment in our hearts after we claimed to have moved on and found forgiveness.
-The sad reality is that the harvesting of negative feelings toward someone is not forgiveness at all.
+Sometimes we tend to carry resentment in our hearts after we claimed to have moved on and found forgiveness.
+The sad reality is that harvesting negative feelings toward a person is a sign that you have not forgiven.
 In fact, it is the sign that you have not moved on and that you are still holding on to negative feelings.
 Those negative feelings become a burden and you need to unpack those feelings for your own well-being.

 I don’t know the answer to that, but it has sparked a conversation in my mind and hopefully on this blog.